-Our engagement team currently includes 29 full-time employees, supported by 4 full-time employees in the EOS voting and engagement support team (VEST).
-EOS does not regularly employ part-time, seasonal employees (although it may occasionally do so, for example, to cover staff absences due to parental leave) as its voting service is an extension of its year-round engagement service, which is permanently resourced.
+Our engagement team as at 31 March 2025 includes 30 full-time employees, supported by 4 full-time employees in the EOS voting and engagement support team (VEST).
+EOS does not regularly employ part-time, seasonal employees (although it may occasionally do so, for example, to cover staff absences due to parental leave) as its voting recommendation service is an extension of its year-round engagement service, which is permanently resourced.